Link Search Menu Expand Document

 PyXAI's Graphical User Interface (GUI) for visualizing explanations.

 The most popular approaches (SHAP, LIME, ...) to XAI are model-agnostic, but they do not offer any guarantees of rigor.
-A number of works have highlighted several misconceptions about such approaches to XAI (see the related papers).
+A number of works by Marques-Silva and Huang, Ignatiev have highlighted several misconceptions about such approaches to XAI.
+Correctness is paramount when dealing with high-risk or sensitive applications, which is the type of applications that are targeted by PyXAI.
+When the correctness property is not satisfied, one can find ”counterexamples” for the explanations that are generated, i.e., pairs of instances sharing an explanation but leading to distinct predictions.
 Contrastingly, PyXAI algorithms rely on logic-based, model-precise approaches for computing explanations.
 Although formal explainability has a number of drawbacks, particularly in terms of the computational complexity of logical reasoning needed to derive explanations, steady progress has been made since its inception.

 Models are the resulting objects of an experimental ML protocol through a chosen cross-validation method (for example, the result of a training phase on a classifier).
 Importantly, in PyXAI, there is a complete separation between the learning phase and the explaining phase: you produce/load/save models, and you find explanations for some instances given such models.
 Currently, with PyXAI, you can use methods to find explanations suited to different ML models for classification or regression tasks: